OpenAnswers/top4j/README.md

 Top4J
 =====
 Top4J is a lightweight, low overhead, production-ready performance analysis tool for the Java runtime environment.
+As the name suggests, it works a bit like the Linux top command but at the JVM-level exposing key performance metrics from a Java runtime perspective.

 Top4J has two modes of operation: Java Agent and Remote Attach.